dilaaaap/Proj346/README.md

 How to run:

 1.
-Option 1:
-Drag and drop image file or load it directly by typing into path

-Option 2:
-Test image also included of my cat her name is yevsky
+Open python file and run.

+ Included is a test image, however a different image can be added by putting the path into the .py file.

 2.
 Click buttons to modify image.